ayu-creatr/Candidates_ranking_system/README.md

 | Business Analyst | 0.22 | Non-technical |
 | HR Manager | 0.10 | Irrelevant |
 | Unknown titles | 0.35 | Neutral default |

+#### `compute_ownership_score(candidate)` — 8% of base
+Computes ownership score scaled by hits / 5.0.

+- **Signals:** "owned", "owner", "end to end", "e2e", "architected", "designed and built", "built from scratch", "responsible for", "led implementation", "technical lead", "drove migration"
+- Hits are scaled by 5.0 and clipped to 1.0.

+#### `compute_eval_score(candidate)` — 8% of base
+Computes evaluation score scaled by hits / 6.0.

+- **Signals:** "ndcg", "mrr", "map", "offline benchmark", "online experiment", "ab test", "a/b test", "evaluation framework", "ranking quality", "precision at k", "recall at k", "recruiter feedback"
+- Hits are scaled by 6.0 and clipped to 1.0.

+#### `compute_retrieval_score(candidate)` — 3% of base
+Computes retrieval score scaled by hits / 6.0.

+- **Signals:** "bm25", "dense retrieval", "hybrid retrieval", "learning-to-rank", "learning to rank", "reranking", "re-ranking", "faiss", "hnsw", "ann search", "embedding model", "retrieval quality"
+- Hits are scaled by 6.0 and clipped to 1.0.

+#### `compute_education_score(candidate)` — 1% of base
+Tier + field relevance, capped at 1.0.

+#### `compute_location_score(candidate)` — 1% of base
+Additive location component using profile.country directly.

 #### `compute_behavioral_score(candidate)` — 20% of final
 Acts as an availability gate modifier, not a ranking booster.